ejpsoil/soildata-assimilation-guidance/docs/cookbook/hale-studio.md

 ## Preparing the data

 Notice that, like many other soil databases, the observed soil property values are listed as columns for each horizon.
-The INSPIRE model instead uses the Observations and Measurments model, in which each observation is an individual entity which includes the feature of interest (e.g. `Horizon 2`), the observed property (e.g. `pH`), the result (e.g. `7.2`) and the process (e.g. `pHCaCl2`).
+The INSPIRE model instead uses the Observations and Measurments model, in which each observation is an individual entity which includes the feature of interest (e.g. `Horizon 2`), the observed property (e.g. `pH`), the result (e.g. `7.2`) and a procedure (e.g. `pHCaCl2`).

 ![Observations and measurements, source 52North](img/obsmes.png)